-Okay, before I dive into explaining why you should visit these beautiful modern day colosseums, I need to mention, I will be writing about the top stadiums in Europe with the best atmosphere in other articles.
+Okay, before explaining why you should visit these beautiful modern day colosseums, we need to mention, we will be writing about the top stadiums in Europe with the best atmosphere in other articles.
 So for all the wonderful passionate fans out there that support some of the great teams in Europe, your time will come.

-So without further ado, below are the top 5 Stadiums on my list (not ranked best to least or vice versa):
+So without further ado, below are the top 5 football Stadiums in Europe (not ranked best to least or vice versa):

 The Allianz Arena – Munich, Germany

 Home of teams Bayern Munich and 1860 Munich, the Allianz Arena packs a huge punch with its own Paulaner Beer Hall.
 During game day matches (up to 2 hours before), you can order amazing half liters of perfect German beer and chow down on some delicious brats.
 Opened in 2005, the stadium holds 75,024 people and for a stadium this size, it really doesn’t have a bad seat in the house.
 The most passionate fans are seated at the Südkurve and they are a sight to see with their amazing chants.
 Win or lose these people will support their team until the end.
 This is a must do when visiting Munich!

 Camp Nou – Barcelona, Spain